zewebdev1337/eth-scanner-py/README.md

 ### Usage

-[Generate Infura API Key](https://app.infura.io/) and store it in .env
+[Generate Infura API Key](https://app.infura.io/) and store it as APIKEY in ./.env

 `pip install -r req`